hanzjk/sample-workloads/service-python-reading-list/readme.md

 ## Repository File Structure

-The below table gives a brief overview of the important files in the service.\
+The below table gives a brief overview of the important files in the servicde.\
 Note: The following file paths are relative to the path /python/rest-api/

 | Filepath               | Description                                                                                                                                                  |